Parole (United States immigration): Authorization card

 A Form I-766, Employment Authorization Document, issued to an applicant for adjustment of status by USCIS in November 2018, and noting at the bottom that the card also serves as a Form I-512 providing for Advance Parole (EAD-AP combo card).

 Advance parole can come on a letter-sized piece of paper titled "Authorization for Parole of an Alien Into the United States".
 For applicants who apply for advance parole together with an employment authorization document (EAD), USCIS issues a "combo card", a variant of the EAD card which contains the words "SERVES AS I-512 ADVANCE PAROLE".

 Re-entry into the United States

 Advance parole does not guarantee re-entry into the United States.
 Aliens who have obtained advance parole are still subject to the inspection process of the U.S. Customs and Border Protection at the port of entry.
-However, aliens who would otherwise be automatically inadmissible due to a period of unlawful presence, will not be inadmissible if they have advance parole.
+Previously, aliens who would otherwise be automatically inadmissible due to a period of unlawful presence, would not be inadmissible if they have advance parole.
+As of August 13, 2026 this is no longer the case.
+Leaving the United States with advance parole, while having previous unlawful presence, is considered a departure and may trigger an entry ban.